-Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Atripla medication.Get started today
+Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Atripla medication with our help.Get Started Now

 NiceRx works with your healthcare provider to help you access affordable medications directly from U.S. pharmaceutical companies.

 Uploading documents and billing(00:50)

 Get started by filling out the online enrollment application to find out if you are eligible.

 NiceRx verifies your eligibility for medication assistance and notifies you if you are qualified.
 The pharmaceutical company provides your medication for free and you only pay our service fee.

 You may be required to submit further information and documents required by the pharmaceutical company which can be securely uploaded online.

 Your application is created and sent to your doctor for signature.
 At this stage, you will be billed $49 and will not be billed again until you receive your first medication delivery.

 Your application is sent to the pharmaceutical company.
 You will be billed again once you receive your medication.
 We handle the entire ordering process including requesting ongoing refills.